 Acid Washed Jeans

 Jeans were popular in general, but if you wanted to be cool, you had to have acid-washed jeans.

 MC Hammer Pants

-They we inspired by harem pants and made popular by MC Hammer.
+They were inspired by harem pants and made popular by MC Hammer.
 If you wanted to dance like him, you had to have one of those!